papiodesu/leptos_book/src/view/05_forms.md

 >
 > One odd quirk is that there is a distinction between HTML attributes and DOM element properties, i.e., between something called an “attribute” which is parsed from HTML and can be set on a DOM element with ".setAttribute()", and something called a “property” which is a field of the JavaScript class representation of that parsed HTML element.
 >
-> In the case of an "<input value=...>」, setting the 「value」 _attribute_ is defined as setting the initial value for the input, and setting 「value」 _property_ sets its current value.
-It may be easier to understand this by opening 「about:blank" and running the following JavaScript in the browser console, line by line:
+> In the case of an "<input value=...>", setting the "value" _attribute_ is defined as setting the initial value for the input, and setting "value" _property_ sets its current value.
+It may be easier to understand this by opening "about:blank" and running the following JavaScript in the browser console, line by line:
 >
 > ```js
 > // create an input and append it to the DOM